-The composition of the Corporate Social Responsibility Committee and the details on the number of Meetings held and attended by the Members during the financial year 2019-2020 are given below:
+The composition of the Corporate Social Responsibility Committee and the details on the number of Meetings held and attended by the Members during the Financial Year 2020-2021 are given below:

-Name Status Out of total 4 meetings the attendance is - Mrs. Supriya P. Rane, Chairperson Non-Executive Director 4 Mr. Sharadchandra Abhyankar, Member Independent and Non-Executive Director 4 Dr. Sumit Chowdhury, Member Independent and Non-Executive Director 4
+Name of the Director Status Out of total 4 meetings the attendance is Mrs. Supriya P. Rane, Chairperson Non-Executive Director 4 Mr. Sharadchandra Abhyankar, Member Independent and Non-Executive Director 4 Dr. Sumit Chowdhury, Member Independent and Non-Executive Director 4 Mr. Ashokkumar V. Dugade, Member Independent and Non-Executive Director 1